 All students participating in the Honors Program are expected to write a thesis for scholarly honors in their major or majors.
 Honors Thesis courses are registered in the student's major department(s).

-(Students are NOT required to complete the Honors Program in order to write a thesis.
+(Students are NOT required to be in the Honors Program in order to write a thesis.
 For more information on the thesis, click on the Honors Thesis tab and explore the links and pages given.)